euchrev/card-game-score-history/README.md

 ## Architecture

 ## Change log
+- 05-09-2019 *2:44pm* - Users can now enter new games into the database from the front-end.
+Login information now being sent via POST instead of GET.
+Group leaderboards entries now must meet threshold of 10 games in order to be rendered on the page.
 - 05-09-2019 *1:54* - Both team and members leaderboards are now sorted by highest win percentage.
 - 05-09-2019 *11:38* - Dashboard views now render to page correctly when clicked.
 - 05-09-2019 *10:03pm* - '/new-game' route populates selector on newgame.ejs with names of players.